-3.5.1.32 Process Consultation and Relationship, PCRV7
+3.5.1.33 Process Consultation and Relationship, PCRV7.

-The exam is assessed according to the learning objectives in the Process Consultation and Relationship.
+The exam is assessed according to the learning objectives for the course Process consultation and relationship, PCRV7

-The exam is based on a written report of 8 standard pages and a videotaped intervention.
-The report and the video is a prerequisite for the evaluation.
-The report must be handed in before deadline and contains at least front page, table of content, main report, list of sources, appendixes (including a transcription of the real life intervention performed by the student).
-The report consist of a critical presentation and reflection of the intervention performed by the student and based upon literature defined in the syllabus.
+The exam is based on an implemented, video recorded intervention and a written report comprising 8 standard pages.
+Submission of report and video is a precondition for the assessment.
+The report must be submitted before the deadline and must as a minimum comprise cover page, table of contents, the report itself, reference, appendices (including a transcription of the intervention).
+The report must comprise a presentation, a critical analysis and a reflection on the student's intervention.
+Further to this, it must be based on literature found in the syllabus.